alphagov/govuk-design-system/src/patterns/complete-multiple-tasks/index.md

 ---
-title: Task list pages
+title: Complete multiple tasks
-description: Task list pages help users understand tasks involved in completing a transaction, the order they should complete tasks in and when they have completed tasks
+description: Task lists help users understand tasks involved in completing a transaction, the order they should complete tasks in and when they have completed tasks
 section: Patterns
-theme: Pages
+theme: Help users to…
 aliases:
 backlogIssueId: 72
 layout: layout-pane.njk